aws/language-server-runtimes/runtimes/docs/proxy.md

 ## Overview
 The proxy configuration feature enables AWS SDK to work in environments with various HTTP proxy setups, including both explicitly configured proxies and transparent network proxies.

+There are two versions of proxy configuration available:
+- Old mechanism (default)
+- New experimental mechanism that can be enabled by setting `EXPERIMENTAL_HTTP_PROXY_SUPPORT=true` in environmental variables

+The following documentation details the new experimental mechanism.

 ## Certificate Management
 The system aggregates SSL/TLS certificates from multiple sources:
 1. Operating System certificates (automatically loaded)